theobald-software/theobald-software.github.io/content/_en/xtract-is/introduction/installation.md

-### Normal Setup
+### Interactive Installation

-In the standard setup, execute the *XtractISSetup.exe* file and follow the instructions of the setup program.
+Interactive installation is the standard procedure with GUI.
+Execute the *XtractISSetup.exe* file and follow the instructions of the setup program.

 ![XIS_Setup](/img/content/xis/xis_setup-exe.png){:class="img-responsive"}